The Royal Mews Highlights

 Your visit will include the opportunity to see some of the Royal Mews' official horses.
 Cleveland Bays are used to escort newly appointed High Commissioners and Ambassadors to their audience with The Queen, and the famous Windsor Greys (so called because they were kept at Windsor during the reign of Queen Victoria) are chosen for their steady temperament and stamina.

-Guided Tours and Audio Guides
+Guided Tours and Multimedia Guides

 Free 45-minute guided tours, led by Wardens in striking navy and red livery, are available between April and October.
 Visitors can also choose to use a complimentary multimedia guide, offering self-guided tours in 9 languages.
 The multimedia guide explains the rich history of the Royal Mews, and gives a fascinating insight into the present-day operation of the Queen's 'garage'.